 I like this quote.
-It suggests, as does my own experience, that a mind-body movement practice can be a powerful personal development tool through which we are able to affect and change our physical, mental and emotional wellbeing in profound and enduring ways.
+It suggests, as does my experience, that a body-mind movement practice can be a powerful personal development tool, through which we are able to affect and change our physical, mental and emotional wellbeing in profound and enduring ways.

-Babies and young children are masters of relaxed movement.
-They have yet to develop the tensions, imbalances, comparisons and limiting self-beliefs that often plague us as adults.
-They progressively, playfully, yet determinedly persist in exploring their movement potential every day and as adults there is great benefit to be gained in restoring and refining simple yet fundamental movement patterns.
+Young children are masters of relaxed movement.
+They have yet to develop the habitual tensions, imbalances, comparisons and limiting self-beliefs that can plague us as adults.
+They progressively, playfully, yet determinedly persist in exploring their movement potential every day, and as adults, there is great benefit to be gained from restoring and refining fundamental movement patterns.

-Thankfully most of the body’s tissues, including the brain, have a remarkable and lifelong capacity for change.
-Becoming aware of the chronic tension we carry is the first step in being able to release it, but as with any change there is likely to be a period of discomfort as the body and mind adjust.
-Indeed a sure sign of this is that we feel as if we are getting ‘worse’ as we become increasingly aware of our stiffness, tension and weaknesses.
-Due to this temporary drop in self-esteem our built in defence mechanisms often cause resistance that results in us remaining stuck in old patterns that no longer serve.
+Thankfully, most of the body’s tissues, including our brain, have a remarkable and lifelong capacity for change.
+Becoming conscious of the habitual tension we carry is the first step in releasing it; however, as with any change there is likely to be a period of discomfort.
+As we become increasingly aware of our stiffness, tension and weakness our in built defence mechanisms are triggered, and unless we persevere, we remain stuck in old patterns that no longer serve.

-The mind’s first step to self-awareness must be through the body George Sheehan
+the mind’s first step to self-awareness must be through the body

-Perhaps the crux of any mind-body movement practice therefore should be to develop our curiosity and awareness sufficiently to be able to recognise and evolve our own habits and beliefs, particularly those that literally disconnect and confine us within our own body.
+Perhaps, the crux of any body-mind movement practice is to develop our curiosity and awareness sufficiently to be able to recognise, observe and evolve our own habits and patterns, particularly those that literally constrict us within our own body.